line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/paths.md

 path(Book::getAvailable)
 ```

-If you want to use your own rule instead of the above rules, you can implement `JpqlPropertyIntrospector` and provide it to `RenderContext`.
+If you want to use your own rule, implement `JpqlPropertyIntrospector` and provide it to `RenderContext`.
 See [Custom DSL](./custom-dsl.md) for more details.
 If you are using Spring, see [Spring supports](./spring-supports.md) also.